gabriel-sisjr/react-native-background-location/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Support & Sponsorship

+If you find this library useful, please consider:

+- ⭐ **Star the repository** - It helps others discover the project
+- 🐛 **Report bugs** - Help me improve the library
+- 💻 **Contribute code** - Pull requests are always welcome
+- ☕ **Sponsor on GitHub** - Support ongoing development and maintenance

+[**Sponsor this project**](https://github.com/sponsors/gabriel-sisjr) to help me continue building and maintaining open source tools for the React Native community.

+See the [Sponsor page](SPONSOR.md) for more details about sponsorship benefits and how your support helps the project.

 ## License